Windham, Ohio: History

-On November 22, 1973 a train heading eastbound at 50 mph derailed to a switch being open to an industrial track.
-Two locomotives and the 12 first twelve cars derailed.
-The engineer Raymond Wilcox passed away in the accident.
+On November 22, 1973, a train heading eastbound at 50 mph derailed to a switch being open to an industrial track.
+Two locomotives and the first twelve cars derailed.
+The engineer Raymond Wilcox died in the accident.
 During the investigation it was discovered that two juveniles admitted to placing the switch into the reverse direction.

-The Village of Windham was incorporated in 1892, and on October 12, 1993 the village officially withdrew from Windham Township.
+The Village of Windham was incorporated in 1892, and on October 12, 1993, the village officially withdrew from Windham Township.